StackVista/stackstate-docs/use/concepts/layers_domains_environments.md

 ![Environments](../../.gitbook/assets/environments.png)

-Environments can also be used within StackState to do modeling work without affecting the rest of the stack - just by creating components and placing them in the temporary environments.
+Within StackState, you can use environments to do modeling work without affecting the rest of the stack - just by creating components and placing them in the temporary environments.
 Another way of using environments is to create separate spaces for different customers.